 A desktop wallet is either kept on your desktop or your laptop.
 The encouraging thing is that it is completely custodial and you have control over your keys and assets.
 But, as it is always connected to the internet, your coins are at risk of online hacks and malware that scan your files and look for your private keys.

 One of the benefits of a crypto self-custody cold wallet is that it is never connected to the internet and stores your tokens offline.
 Thus, it avoids some of the main threats that your assets face.
 However, it comes with its own problems.
 Let’s discuss how hardware wallets provide security to your coins.

 A hardware wallet is similar to a USB drive that holds your private key.
 But, they are a little more complex than that.
 Hardware wallets allow you to easily access your digital assets on a blockchain network.

 Hardware wallets are a great blend of the convenience of a hot wallet and the security of a cold wallet.
 For example, if we talk about Ledger Nano, you can complete all your transactions with the device.
 This means that even though you can access your keys easily, they will never be exposed to an online threat or never leave your wallet.

 Even if you lose the device, you don’t have to worry about anything as your digital assets are on the blockchain, not in the device.
 So, if you lose your device, you can restore access to everything with a recovery phrase from a new device.

 The Ledger Nano device is secured with an 8-digit pin that you have to set.
-This means that if you lose your device, your assets won't be easily accessed if someone else finds it.
+This means that if you lose your device, your assets won’t be easily accessed if someone else finds them.